Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

-When discussing type correctness we are interested in the constition of types in our dataset. \dseval is dominated by primitive types, as shown in Figure~\ref{fig:type_counts}, where \inlinelst{str} is the most frequent type, followed by \inlinelst{bool} and \inlinelst{int}.
-While built-in generic types (\inlinelst{list}, \inlinelst{dict}, \inlinelst{iterable}) are also quite common and there is even a custom type \inlinelst{money}, the distribution is heavily in favor of primitive types.
+When interpreting the results of this RQ, we must also consider the constitution of types in our dataset, because some types are easier or harder to infer, which affects the calculated metrics. \dseval is dominated by primitive types, as shown in \cref{fig:type_counts}, where \inlinelst{str} is the most frequent type, followed by \inlinelst{bool} and \inlinelst{int}.
+While built-in generic types (\inlinelst{list}, \inlinelst{dict}, \inlinelst{iterable}) are also quite common and there is even a custom type \inlinelst{money}, the distribution is heavily in favour of primitive types.
 This may bias the evaluation and the apparent performance of the inference approaches, since correctly inferring simple and common types might be generally easier than inferring generic or user-defined types.
 In turn, this might limit the generalisability of the results to more diverse or domain-specific codebases.
 However, as our dataset is sampled from real-world projects we argue that the distribution of types is at least somewhat close to the real-world distribution of types.
-In general, as long as there are non-primitive types, the qualitatiy of inferred types can be improved by increasing the coverage of generated tests.
-Therefore, more research on the generation of input objects is required~\cite{VPK04,CGO15}.
+Overall, a large proportion of real-world project type annotations are primitive ones, which our dataset reflects.